trueos/pcbsd/src-qt5/docs/preinstall.rst

 .. image:: images/vbox4.png

-This screen is used to create the virtual hard drive--in other words, the amount of disk space that will be available to the virtual machine.
+This screen is used to create the virtual hard drive, or the amount of disk space that will be available to the virtual machine.
 If this is your first virtual machine, keep the default of "Create a virtual hard drive now" and click "Create" to go to the screen shown in Figure 2.6e.

-**Figure 2.6e: Select the Hard Drive Type**

-.. image:: images/vbox5.png

 If you have created a virtual machine in the past and wish to reuse its disk space, select "Use an existing virtual hard drive file" from the drop-down menu.
 You can create as many virtual machines as you wish.
 However, if your computer is getting low on disk space, you should consider reusing existing virtual hard drives to prevent your physical hard drive from being used up by old virtual machines.

+**Figure 2.6e: Select the Hard Drive Type**

+.. image:: images/vbox5.png

 Select "VDI" and click the "Next" button to see the screen in Figure 2.6f.